 Due to the large number of seeds produced by Indian Spinach plants, seedlings in the wild often appear as a velvety ground cover.

 The seedlings are easy to confuse with Moss Rose seedlings, except the Moss Rose has three little leaves.

 Within a few days to a week the seedlings develop leaves characteristic of Indian Spinach.

 It’s a day or two from this stage that I “thin” my Indian Spinach plants… for lunch.

-3/16/2014 ~ Either there wasn’t enough light, or heat, or the Indian Spinach wants an outside environment and won’t settle for anything less wild.
+3/16/2014 ~ There may not have been enough light, or heat.
+Or, Indian Spinach wants an outside environment and won’t settle for anything less wild.
 That is to say, plants as thin as strands of hair emerged, grew tall, and died.